Nitrofurantoin: Lung toxicity

-The pulmonary toxicity caused by nitrofurantoin can be categorized into acute, subacute, and chronic pulmonary reactions.
+Pulmonary toxicity caused by nitrofurantoin can be categorized into acute, subacute, and chronic pulmonary reactions.
 The acute and subacute reactions are thought to be due to a hypersensitivity reaction and often resolve when the drug is discontinued.
 Acute reactions have been estimated to occur in about one in 5000 women who take the drug.
 These reactions usually develop 3–8 days after the first dose of nitrofurantoin, but may occur from a few hours to a few weeks after starting the drug.
 Symptoms include fever, dyspnea, chills, cough, pleuritic chest pain, headache, back pain, and epigastric pain.
 Chest radiograph will often show unilateral or bilateral infiltrates similar to pulmonary edema.

 Chronic pulmonary reactions caused by nitrofurantoin include diffuse interstitial pneumonitis, pulmonary fibrosis, or both.
 This uncommon reaction may occur 1 month to 6 years after starting the drug and is usually related to its total lifetime dose.
 This reaction manifests with progressive shortness of breath.
 It is important to recognize nitrofurantoin as possible cause of symptoms and discontinue the drug when the suspicion of pulmonary side effects arises as it can be reversible if the drug is stopped early.

 Liver toxicity

-Liver reactions, including hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis, occur rarely.
+Nitrofurantoin can be hepatotoxic in rare circumstances.
+Symptoms include hepatitis, cholestatic jaundice, chronic active hepatitis, and hepatic necrosis.